 3. Glute Bridges

-Benefits: Strengthens weak buttocks caused by too much sitting.
+Benefits: Strengthens glutes weakened by too much sitting.
 Supports the lower back and improves hip mobility.

-- On your back, knees bent, feet flat on the floor hip-width apart.
+- Lie on your back with knees bent, feet flat on the floor hip-width apart.

 - Do 15 reps.